trampgeek/moodle-qtype_coderunner/Readme.md

    of times the user has clicked *Check* prior to this submission, the number of times the user has clicked *Precheck* prior to this submission, and the best fraction (0 - 1) the student has achieved so far on this question (not including this submission).
+Additionally, if a combinator template grader is being used and the question author has chosen to report the grader state in a previous submission, a string-valued attribute *graderstate* may be present.
+The use of this is entirely over to the question author.
+See under Combinator-template grading.
  * `QUESTION.language` The language being used to run the question in the sandbox, e.g. "Python3".
  * `QUESTION.precheck` The setting of the precheck dropdown: 0 = no precheck